The New Age of Yamanaka Factors and Longevity

 This also occurred with older mice who lost their vision due to age-related issues.

-We'll see studies similar across every pathway since the damage is seen through the body based on this same mechanism (albeit, in a slow, accumulating fashion)...
+We'll see studies similar across every pathway since the damage is seen throughout the body based on this same mechanism (albeit, in a slow, accumulating fashion)...

 What about aging in general?